-In retrospect, and apart from my family (a son, a daughter, and lately a grand-daughter), music has probably been the most consistent thread throughout my life.
+In retrospect, and apart from my family (a son, a daughter, and lately three grand-daughters), music has probably been the most consistent thread throughout my life.
 I was surrounded by it as a kid, and I mean live music.
 My brother and I grew up until 1952 in our grandparents house.
 My grandfather was always playing the piano – mostly popular pieces from his own youthful years – he was born in 1882.
 These included military marches, and cakewalks such as ‘Hiawatha’, ‘Whistling Rufus’ and the once-ubiquitous but now forgotten ‘Brooklyn Cake Walk’ by T.W.
 Thurban – one of the few British Cake Walks, if there ever was such a thing!
 My father was a very proficient emulator of George Formby, both vocally and on the ukulele-banjo.
 So we were imbued with ‘proto-jazz’ and jazzy songs with jazzy accompaniment on the Formby Deccas and Regal-Zonophones, from earliest times.
 I tinkered with the banjo about age 12, and more seriously with the clarinet from age 14, receiving some lessons from Norman Dovey, quite an important figure on the dance band and big band scene in Birmingham for many years.
 We had a school jazz band in the fifth form (1959-60) – an astonishing concession on the part of the Headmaster, T.F.
 Rogers, M.A., who had been in office since 1931.
 I think that was because he was about to retire after 30 years of valuable and devoted service, and thus may have permitted himself a rare luxury in thinking “Well – I won’t have to answer for the consequences of a Jazz Band.”
 I must add here, while I have the chance of recording it, that Tom Rogers was the old sort of headmaster who was both incredibly strict but also kind-hearted as appropriate – a fine example of ‘Justice tempered with Mercy’.
 He could paralyse first formers just by looking at them.
 Had he glared at them, they would probably have lost consciousness!

 Anyway, you will be relieved to hear that this is not the start of an autobiography.
 Merely, on this page you will find some jottings about mostly trivial matters to do with music.
 8^)